View public IP address consumption in Azure Stack

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-The Public IP pools usage tile shows the total number of public IP addresses that have been consumed across all public IP address pools on the fabric, whether they have been used for tenant IaaS VM instances, fabric infrastructure services, or public IP address resources that were explicitly created by tenants.
+The Public IP pools usage tile shows the number of public IP addresses consumed across public IP address pools.
+For each IP address, the tile shows usage for tenant IaaS VM instances, fabric infrastructure services, and public IP address resources that were explicitly created by tenants.

-The purpose of this tile is to give Azure Stack administrators a sense of the overall number of public IP addresses that have been consumed in this location.
-This helps administrators determine whether they are running low on this resource.
+The purpose of the tile is to give Azure Stack operators a sense of the number of public IP addresses used in this location.
+The number helps administrators determine whether they are running low on this resource.

-On the Resource providers, Network blade, the Public IP addresses menu item under Tenant Resources lists only those public IP addresses that have been explicitly created by tenants.
-As such, the number of Used public IP addresses on the Public IP pools usage tile is always different from (larger than) the number on the Public IP Addresses tile under Tenant Resources.
+The Public IP addresses menu item under Tenant Resources lists only those public IP addresses that have been explicitly created by tenants.
+You can find the menu item on the Resource providers, Network pane.
+The number of Used public IP addresses on the Public IP pools usage tile is always different from (larger than) the number on the Public IP Addresses tile under Tenant Resources.

 View the public IP address usage information

 To view the total number of public IP addresses that have been consumed in the region: